25 Best Indoor Plants for Your Indian Home

 A graceful plant with thin, bamboo-like stems and feathery green leaves.
 Its clumping growth habit and upright form make it a great choice for adding a tropical feel to indoor spaces.
 Typically grows 4–6 feet tall indoors.

-Thrives in southeast-facing corners with bright, indirect light, though it can tolerate lower light levels.
-Avoid direct sunlight, which can scorch the leaves.
-Keep the soil evenly moist, and provide moderate to high humidity.
+Thrives in bright, indirect light, though it can tolerate lower light levels.
+Avoid direct sunlight, as it can scorch the leaves.
+Keep the soil evenly moist and provide moderate to high humidity.

 Lucky Bamboo